Our Staff

 Participate in a 2-year pilot project providing a Family Care Coordination Center in order to help families navigate their mental health journey.

-youth advisory board & summit
+youth advocacy board & summit

 YouthWell launched a Youth Advisory Board in 2023 for high school students to learn about mental health issues and how to advocate on their campuses and in their communities.
 Students gain leadership tools that include planning, facilitating, public speaking, communication skills, program planning, evaluation and group decision-making.